Nirespire/Rogo/README.md

 ----
 The API will work by performing HTTP requests to the API server, which will output JSON data which follows the [JSend](http://labs.omniti.com/labs/jsend) specifications.
 Currently, the server will accept both GET and POST requests, however code implementations should use POST; GET is enabled primarily for testing purposes.

 All API requests will follow the same basic URL construction: `https://api.rogoapp.com/request/(request)[.ext]`.
 The `(request)` is simply the name of the request operation, and the (optional) extension specifies the output content-type.
 At this time, you may use `.txt` or `.json`.
-Both return the same plain-text output, just with a different content type specified in the headers; `text/plain` for .txt, and `application/json` for .json.
-Use .json in code implementations.
+Both return the same output data, but the two have a different content type specified in the headers; `text/plain` for .txt, and `application/json` for .json. *the plain-text output is also formatted to be easier to read.* Use .json in code implementations.
 If the extension is omitted, it defaults to json.

 Example request strings:
 * `https://api.rogoapp.com/request/test`